ne.gif (2791 bytes) NE406 Radiation Protection and Shielding

 As we will see in Chapter 5, the concept of dose, in units of rad, is a measure of energy deposition per unit mass, which fits this unit better..

-The energy dependence of wpeAD.gif (937 bytes) tends to be fairly uniform for many different materials.
+• For photons, wpeAD.gif (937 bytes) is often almost the same AT THE SAME ENERGY for different materials.
+(Water is the main exception.)
 As we will see, photon interactions tend to be driven by the presence of electrons.
-Since materials with similar masses tend to have similar numbers of electrons, this uniformity results.
+Since materials tend to have similar numbers of electrons/unit mass, this uniformity results.

 Note: It is somewhat surprising (to me, at least) to compare the data in Tables C.5 on pages 451 and 452.
 It shows that the mass interaction coefficients for air and water are very similar.
 (The principal difference is that water has a substantial hydrogen content.
 Hydrogen delivers more electrons per unit mass than any other element.)